-US CPI inflation peaked in June at 9.1%, before falling to 6.5% in December as supply chain disruption and pandemic stimulus measures passed through the system.
-However, European gas prices meant that UK and EU inflation reached a higher and later peak in October 2022, with UK CPI inflation reaching 11.1% and Eurozone inflation reaching 10.6%.
-This high level of inflation forced central banks to raise interest rates at the fastest pace for several decades and reduce or reverse asset purchase programmes.
-This process began on 16 December 2021, when the Bank of England became the first major central bank to raise interest rates, increasing the base rate from 0.1% to 0.25%.
-The Federal Reserve and ECB also began to raise interest rates on 16 March and 27 July respectively.
-From May 2022, central banks started to step up the pace of rate rises from 0.25% increments to 0.5% or 0.75% increments at each meeting.
-By the end of the year interest rates had reached 3.5% (Bank of England), 4.25-4.50% (Federal Reserve) and 2.5% (ECB), their highest levels since the Global Financial Crisis.
+US CPI inflation peaked in June 2022 at 9.1%, whilst UK and EU inflation reached a higher and later peak in October 2022, with UK CPI inflation reaching 11.1% and Eurozone inflation reaching 10.6%.
+This high level of inflation forced central banks to raise interest rates at the fastest pace in several decades and to reduce or reverse asset purchase programmes.
+By the end of 2022, interest rates had reached 3.5% (Bank of England), 4.25-4.50% (Federal Reserve) and 2.5% (ECB), their highest levels since the Global Financial Crisis.